The two most common questions asked in regards to website design proposals are: How much does a new website cost, and how long does it take?

 Turn around times vary depending on the size and scope of the project, but most of all, on the timely manner in which all content is received.
 If it’s a small starter site, your site can be ready for public consumption within 24 business hours.
 On larger sites, the time frame can be 3 to 6 weeks.

-Primary Steps in the Web Design & Development Process
+Web Design & Development Process

 - Initial Consultation and Information Gathering